The Property Market Cannot be Overlookedfjpinvestment

 Breaking down the issues in the property market

 The major problem faced is the current imbalance of supply and demand.
 Many first-time buyers are in need of affordable housing, and recent regulations have deterred investors from expanding their current housing portfolio.
 With high demand for renting in the UK, this too negatively affects the housing market with demand again not being met.
+While something of a solution would be for homeowners to sell property, providing supply to those that need it, more needs to be done.

 The issue here goes even further than this, however.
 In some areas across the UK, the major issue faced is the sheer quantity of homes that are left derelict and unusable in a state of disrepair.